fi-ya/rock_paper_scissors/README.md

 ## Rock, Paper, Scissors

-A Sinatra application that will play rock, paper, scissors.
+A simple Sinatra application that will play rock, paper, scissors.
+The player inserts their move as URL parameter at the end of `http://localhost:4567/throw/`.
+Then computer will randomly pick a move and the final result will appear on the page. :rock: :page_with_curl: :scissors:

 ### To play
 - Clone repository `git clone git@github.com:fi-ya/rock_paper_scissors.git`